 - Person-to-person transmission may occur through the fecal-oral route, especially if an infected person does not wash hands after using the toilet.

 The US Food and Drug Administration (FDA) also reported cases of salmonellosis through contaminated spices.
-Any food and food product can be contaminated with salmonella if the safety regimes are not followed while processing it.
+Any food product can be contaminated with salmonella if the safety regimes are not followed while processing it.

 The following factors may increase the risk of developing salmonellosis in children (3).